pramodsreek/stay-at-home-network/README.md

 6. Check Mobile Device

-Test: Test if the page is displayed on mobile successfully.
+Test Case: Test if the page is displayed on mobile successfully.

 Status: Pass